playcanvas/developer.playcanvas.com/docs/user-manual/xr/input-sources.md

 }
 ```

 Input sources can be added and removed dynamically.
-This can be done by connecting physical devices or by switching input devices by the underlying platform.
+This can be done by connecting physical devices or by switching input devices via the underlying platform.

 And some input sources are **transient** - and have a short lifespan only during their primary action, it can be (not limited to):